manticoresoftware/manticoresearch/manual/Integration/Kafka.md

 # Syncing with Kafka

+> NOTE: this functionality requires [Manticore Buddy](../Installation/Manticore_Buddy.md).
+If it doesn't work, make sure Buddy is installed.

 Manticore Search can seamlessly consume messages from a Kafka broker, allowing for real-time data indexing and search.

 To get started, you need to: